OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 }
 ```

-Which should be interpreted as the `some_nonversioned_link` key is actually a
+Which should be interpreted as the `some_nonversioned_link` key actually being a
 reference to resource 456.
 Any client that sees this in a document then knows to
 follow the link by doing a follow-up GET on `/resources/456`.